automenta/sgjs/README.md

 The input handlers are responsible for processing mouse and touch events, allowing users to interact with the scene graph.
 They translate user input into actions like panning, zooming, and selecting nodes.

 - **InputManager:** The main input handler class that listens for mouse and touch events.
 It dispatches events to appropriate handlers based on the current interaction mode.
-- **MouseHandler:** Handles mouse events like clicks, drags, and wheel scrolling.
-- **TouchHandler:** Handles touch events like taps, swipes, and pinch gestures.
+- **TouchHandler:** Handles mouse events like clicks, drags, and wheel scrolling, and touch events like taps, swipes, and pinch gestures.

-### ✂️ Frustum Culling

-Frustum culling is an optimization technique that reduces the number of nodes that need to be rendered by only drawing those that are visible within the current viewport.
-This significantly improves performance, especially for large scenes with many nodes.

-- **Frustum:** A geometric shape that represents the visible area of the viewport.
-- **Culling Algorithm:** An algorithm that determines which nodes are inside the frustum and should be rendered.

-### 🔌 Plugin System

-The plugin system allows developers to extend the functionality of the ZUI system by adding custom features and behaviors.
-Plugins can be easily loaded and unloaded, allowing for flexible customization.

-- **PluginManager:** The main plugin manager class that handles loading, unloading, and managing plugins.
-- **Plugin:** The base class for all plugins.
-It defines the interface for interacting with the ZUI system.

 ## 🌱 Scene Graph API